tamasmagyar/pici/README.md

 Install only the dependencies you need from your main `package.json`, saving time and disk space.
 Perfect for monorepos, microservices, CI/CD, or when you only need a few tools.

+Uses `npm install --no-save` under the hood, so it won't modify your `package.json` file.

 ## Installation

 ```bash